FernandoToigo/red-spree-rmk/README.md

 While having the following disadvantages:

-- Rendering two frames without changes in the game simulation between them is not ideal because their results would be identical and so we GPU resources are spent without necessity.
+- Rendering two frames without changes in the game simulation between them is not ideal because their results would be identical and as such GPU resources are spent without necessity.
 This can be solved by implementing an interpolation on the visuals between game states.
 - If game simulation frames start to take more than the fixed time step to finish then the game is going to start falling behind the real-time.
 There's no real solution to this besides hoping the frames get faster again or dropping them.

 ### Automated Tests